 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 You may request a copy of our Notice at any time.
-For more information about our privacy practices, or for additional information, contact our Privacy Officer, 618 Library Place, Evanston, IL 60201, (847) 733-4300 ext.
-239.
+For more information about our privacy practices, or for additional information, contact our Privacy Officer, 618 Library Place, Evanston, IL 60201, (847) 733-4300.

 Use and Disclosure of Protected Health Information

-We use and disclose the minimum necessary health information about you for your treatment, for payment for your services, and for the Institute's health care operations.
+We use and disclose the minimum necessary health information about you for your treatment, for payment for your services, and for The Family Institute’s health care operations.

 - For Treatment.
-We use and disclose your health information internally in the course of your treatment at the Institute.
-For example, we may give information to another Family Institute health care professional for the purpose of referral within the Institute.
-If we wish to provide information outside of the Institute for your treatment by another health care provider, we will have you sign an authorization for release of information.
+We use and disclose your health information internally in the course of your treatment at The Family Institute.
+For example, we may give information to another health care professional at The Family Institute for the purpose of referral within The Family Institute.
+If we wish to provide information outside of The Family Institute for your treatment by another health care provider, we will have you sign an authorization for release of information.

 - For Payment.
 We may use and disclose your health information to obtain payment for services we provide to you as delineated in the Service Agreement.
 For example, we may need to give insurance companies or other agencies the minimum necessary information in order for them to pay us for the service we have provided to you.

 - For Health Care Operations.
-We may use and disclose your health information within The Family Institute as part of our internal health care operations.
+We may use and disclose your health information within The Family Institute as part of our internal health care operations and to improve your care.
+We use health information to manage your treatment and services, including to contact you to remind you that you have an appointment.
 For example, this could mean a review of records to assure quality.
-Or, we may provide information to the student who is your therapist and is authorized to receive training at the Institute and to staff who supervise him or her.
+Or, we may provide information to the student who is your therapist and is authorized to receive training at The Family Institute and to staff who supervise him or her.
+In our Electronic Health Records portal, a non-treating clinician may have access to your name or other basic information, but the clinician will not have access to other personal information about you or your care.
 We may also use your information to tell you about services, educational activities, and programs that we feel might be of interest to you.

 - For Marketing/Sales.
-Most uses and disclosures of psychotherapy notes (where appropriate), uses and disclosures of PHI for marketing purposes, and disclosures that constitute a sale of PHI require authorization.
+Most uses and disclosures of PHI for marketing purposes and disclosures that constitute a sale of PHI require authorization.